This is a space where we get to share all sorts of stuff.

 So… musical projects

-Stewart is having fun time digging deep into the world of Cuban music and is involved in developing music with a variety of Bristol-based musicians.
+Stewart has been having fun time digging deep into the world of Cuban music and is involved in developing music with a variety of Bristol-based musicians.
 Recent collaborations with his Cuban and Columbian friends resulted in some new recordings.
-While in Havana last July, Stewart took some film featuring the amazing (Bristol-based) Cuban singer, Indira Roman.
+While in Havana Stewart took some film featuring the amazing (Bristol-based) Cuban singer, Indira Roman.
 It seemed like a good idea to use this footage against one of his recent recordings featuring Indira…enjoy the ride!

 Indira has just won an international award for the video of her own single with her band Aji P’ti led by Julian Segura.
 For a deeper, more thoughtful reflection on Cuba, see the relevant Post.